biophar-ufam/bergenin-alpha-amylase/README.md

-# **Notebook protocols and supplementary data of molecular docking for the article: "Bergenin inhibits amylase and lipid uptake in liver cells**
+# **Notebook protocols and supplementary data of molecular docking simulations for the article: "Bergenin inhibits amylase and lipid uptake in liver cells**

 https://acta.pharmaceutica.farmaceut.org/